stevenlray/datascience_braces/README.md

 For this project we are assumming the role of a Data Scientist with the ficitonal company "Best Braces USA".
-While, the company is fictional, all o the data and analysis is real.
+While, the company is fictional, all of the data and analysis is real.
 Enjoy!

 "Project Proposal" - this is the project proposal "Jupyter Notebook" - this the Jupyter notebook in which the data analysis is conducted and in detail